cvandergeugten/Tower-Defense-Game/README.md

 <h1>Menu Screen</h1>

 This simple main menu screen features an animated turret with attached menu buttons: play and quit.
+I also added a green glow for visual appeal.

 <b>Play:</b> Takes the player to the level select screen.